YellowPay/yellowdemo-java/README.md

 *status.jsp* contains sample code to monitor a callback url ("IPN" Instant Payment Notification) for changes to the invoice status

-*Keys.java* contains the apiKey & apiSecret
+*Config.java* contains all the common variables (apiKey, apiSecret & IPN url)

 This demo server doesn't take any action when the invoice status changes - a real shopping cart integration would likely update an order management system and redirect customers to an order confirmation page.